marcelpetrick/DevNotes/BeenThereSeenThat/20230713_Kaggle_Munich/README.md

 Don't miss out on this opportunity to learn, network, and have fun with other Data Science- / ML- / Kaggle fans!

-We are always looking for speaker.
+We are always looking for speakers.
 If you have any ideas or suggestions, please don't hesitate to let us know.

 We look forward to seeing you at the next Kaggle meetup!
 ```